 Official data from UNESCO states that over 1.6 billion students globally were affected in some way by COVID-related school closures.
-In the US, it’s possible more than half of all K-12 students suffered learning loss because of the pandemic.
+In the US, more than half of all K-12 students may have suffered learning loss because of the pandemic, McKinsey report.
 The impact of COVID-19 on education can’t be overstated, and has long lasting repercussions that could prove multi-generational in scale.
 This calls for a concerted effort to try and correct the learning shortfall caused by the pandemic.

 Several widely-accepted definitions of learning loss exist, and all share similar themes.
 Education is a process measured historically.
 When the process suddenly stops or slows down, and students don’t obtain new knowledge or skills at the same rate as before, researchers determine that learning loss has occurred.
 Likewise, if there’s a measurable decline in student knowledge, skills, and proficiencies compared to previous performance, then it’s evident learning loss has taken place.